joncrangle/sketchybar-system-stats/README.md

 ## Usage with Sketchybar

-### Environment variables that can be provided by the `system_stats` event
+Environment variables that can be provided by the `system_stats` event

-Run `stats_provider` with the desired options.
-Subscribe to the `system_stats` event and use the environment variables to update your Sketchybar items.

 | Variable        | Description         |
 | --------------- | ------------------- |